 The next morning I felt like I was in a completely different place.
 Thick fog had enveloped the forest and the lake view was completely obscured.

 I wanted to go for a hike in the forest that morning.
 I had a premonition that I would see a bear, so I brought along my telephoto lens.
-After an hour or so I heard something moving nearby.
+After an hour or so, I heard something moving nearby.
 Sure enough it was a black bear!
 I called out to him, so he knew I was hiking nearby.
 We ended up hiking parallel to each other for a while.
-Eventually he started heading up towards me and we got to say hello.
+Eventually he started walking up towards me and we got to say hello.

 He was very friendly, he seemed like a young bear that wanted to play.
 Unfortunately I had to scare him off before he got too close.

 Two other hikers happened by at the same time, and they were terrified to see the bear.
 I told them there was nothing to worry about, but they didn't believe me.
 They slowly started tip-toeing backwards, while I fired off one last burst of photos.
 I stood up tall, waved my arms and yelled.
 The bear took off like a shot!

 With my trip to the North Fork wrapped up, I started the drive to Lake McDonald.
 The morning clouds hung low in the air.
 The road was engulfed in fog for most of the drive.
 This region was burnt in 1988 by a massive forest fire, the twisted husks rose solemnly in the grey mist.

 As I descended to Lake McDonald the clouds melted away and the bright morning sun rose over the eastern mountains.
 The lake was nice and warm that morning.
 I could not believe how clear the water was, with the beautiful red rocks beneath the surface.

 After the refreshing swim, I drove up to the Avalanche Creek area.
 The forests here are primeval.
 Towering Cedars, old man's beard clings to every branch, and moss carpets the forest floor.